streamliner18/ProjectWyze/readme.md

 **Project Wyze** is the Segway of real-time data processing with the power of a Ferrari.
 It lets you focus on what you **want** to do with the **data itself**, and forget about scheduling, managing the stream and handling failures.
 Write minimal code and enjoy instant gratification with a convenience you could only find on custom-built proprietary systems, while having freedom of customizing all you want.

 Named after [Principality of Wy](http://principalityofwy.com/), Project Wyze is an intuitive *un-framework*.
-Stream in the data, and you have the ability of *looking back* out of the box.
+Stream in the data, and you can both process the current data and *look back* with one call (coming soon).
 Design your own visualizations and playback your analytics on a timeline like a YouTube livestream (coming soon).
 It is also a polyglot supporting both AMQP and MQTT endpoints.

+Project Wyze is designed for **everyone** doing Internet of Things, Remote Monitoring, Quantitative Trading, and everything involving Streaming Analytics in general.

 ## Credits

 Project Wyze is a collective effort of Jimmy He (@streamliner18) and Sasan Erfan (@sasma) at the University of Illinois at Urbana-Champaign.

-Project Wyze is powered by RabbitMQ and Apache Kafka.
+Project Wyze is powered by RabbitMQ, MongoDB and Redis.
 The architecture draws inspirations from [Apache Storm](http://storm.apache.org), [Apache Spark](https://spark.apache.org), and is partially derived from Jimmy He's [patent](https://www.google.com/patents/CN104239505B?cl=en) (CN 104239505 B) as well as Ricequant's Open Source [RQAlpha financial backtest engine](https://github.com/ricequant/rqalpha).

 Also, special thanks to these friends for support and inspirations: